cocode/TrekBASIC/README.md

 It's not that we don't want to add support for other versions of Star Trek, it's that other versions of Star Trek require other, incompatible basic interpreters/compilers.
-It's not a matter of needing more features, it's a matter of need different versions of existing features.
+It's not a matter of needing more features, it's a matter of need different versions of existing features. (e.g. array indexes start at zero instead of one)

 ### Other Versions
 * startrek.bas: http://www.bobsoremweb.com/startrek.html